To: Ms. Sandra McKenzie, Deputy Minister, Department of Education and Early Childhood Development

 As shown in the illustration below, the drop-off loop violates this recommendation by creating a continuous area of conflict between children and motor vehicles.

-I would like to take this opportunity to repeat something I have said to you in the past, namely that there is no infrastructure solution for traffic congestion in this kind of urban context.
+There is no infrastructure solution for traffic congestion in this kind of urban context.
 In walkable urban environments, reducing congestion can be achieved only by altering the modal split through active transportation and improved public transport.

 3. Why have you chosen a site plan that works against providing a healthy and welcoming space front of the school where children and parents alike can play, gather, and enjoy fresh air before and after school?